ISISComputingGroup/ibex_developers_manual/Debugging-memory-leaks-in-the-IBEX-GUI.md

 - A GUI with a memory leak will also fluctuate in the short term, but will also have a long term trend upwards while the issue is being reproduced.

+## Setup to monitor a remote client

+- Look in the log file for the client that you want to remotely monitor

+- When the client first starts it will print `JMX url:` followed by a url that looks a bit like `service:jmx:rmi://machine/stub/rO0ABXNyAC5qYXZheC5tYW5hZ2V...`

+- Add a JMX connection in the java visual VM and copy in the whole url

+- **WARNING: using this interface you can do harm to the client and thus running experiments!
+Therefore you should only look at the monitoring graphs and use the sampler.
+For anything else you must inform the user that it may cause issues**

 ## Diagnosis 1

 - Go under Sampler -> Memory and look at which objects are using up a lot of heap space.
 Note that this is only the object, **not** any of the objects that it owns!